kirbydesign/designsystem/.github/CONTRIBUTING.md

 Prettier is used for consistent code formatting and avoiding unnecessary discussions about this during reviews.

-It can be executed using `npx prettier [path/to/file]` but as with TSLint, we recommend installing it as a plugin for your editor.
+As with TSLint, we  strongly recommend installing Prettier as a plugin for your editor.
 You should also enable "format on save".
+It can however be used without an editor plugin; run `npm run prettier` to check for formatting errors, fix them by running `npm run prettier:fix`.

 **Useful resources:**